pelkmanslab/JtLib/README.md

 Obviously, you need to have Jterator installed.

-Currently, the user is responsible for making the *subfunctions* available to the modules.
+The user is responsible for making the *subfunctions* available to the modules.
 This can be achieved by setting environment variables for each language, which point to the location where the corresponding "packages", "modules" or "libraries" (language-specific syntax) can be found:

 Python:
 ```{bash}